Choosing placement

 ## Choosing components

-To understand the complete list of components needed to create a Thank you and Order status extension, you should first understand the extension's possible states.
+To understand the complete list of components needed to create **Thank you** or **Order status** page extensions, first consider the possible states for these extensions.

 An extension has four possible states: